zoe4everyang/risc_game/README.md

 ##### (3) Client

-Manage the initial connection with server as well as the later game process including sending request and receiving response.
+Manage the initial connection with server as well as the later game process including sListing request and receiving response.

 **Notice:**

-A player loses when he no longer controls any territories.
+A player Lists when he no longer controls any territories.

 A player who has lost may continue to watch the game if he desires, or may disconnect.